-All nursing applicants must attend one of our monthly information sessions.
+All nursing applicants must attend one of our online information sessions.
 This is a helpful time to ask questions, clarify options, and start the application process.
-We look forward to meeting you and supporting you through this process!
+We look forward to supporting you through this process!

 FOUNDATIONS OF HEALTH (FOH) STUDENTS AT HCC

 Are you looking for a career in healthcare?
 Are you an FOH student at HCC interested in a selective health program like nursing?
 To learn more about selective and non-selective options within FOH, please click here.
 We encourage students to meet with an FOH advisor for selective program navigation, and health career pathway advising.